clio-app-hacker/SimpleOAuth-Clio-Server/README.md

 If successful your Browser should have been redirected to http://localhost:3001/done and show "Setup done" in the Browser window.

-After that you can use `http://localhost:3001/api/v4/matters?fields=id,description,client{name,type}` to retrieve matters form the authorized account.
+After that you can use `http://localhost:3001/api/v4/matters?fields=id,description,client{name,type}` to retrieve matters from the authorized account.

 Try:
  * `http://localhost:3001/api/v4/contacts`